 Caring for Myself Physically.
 I’ve been an athlete my entire life.
 Taking care of my body is just as important as taking care of my mind.
 When I am physically active and nourished I genuinely feel better.
 I’m vigilant about how much I go out and drink, how often I eat foods that lack the nutrition I need, and especially how much I eat gluten.
 I’ve been diagnosed with a gluten allergy, but even if I hadn’t I would still avoid it.
 I’ve noticed that when I lower the amount of gluten in my diet I sleep better and feel less anxiety.
 If I notice anxiety building over several days I’ll check in with my physical health and make sure I’m still caring for myself in the ways that I need to be.

 Taking a “Time Out”.
 I’m a naturally introverted person with social anxiety who grew up in a family of seven.
 “Me” time wasn’t something I ever realized I needed.
 As an adult, I worked at a retail store and found it to be completely draining.
 I would work from 3 pm to 10 pm, come home and sleep until 1:30 pm the next day.
 I wasn’t energized, inspired, excited, it was like I was living on auto-pilot.
 If I have a lot of events one week / weekend I will be sure to clear my schedule for the following few days to recharge.
 It’s important for my mental health to be able to take a step back and spend time by myself.
-This is also something I openly communicate with Kevin and he will often schedule things on nights I need my me time so that I can have the apartment to myself.
+This is also something I openly communicate with any partners I have and they will often schedule things on nights I need my me time so that I can have the apartment to myself.
 If you are co-living with a significant other I highly suggest asking for the same if solo time helps you.

 Reevaluating my Relationships.
 Sometimes you create relationships that take more than they feed you.
 Growing up in a family of seven made me very co-dependent and I know that I need to be in friendships, relationships, and groups of people I feel I can rely on to truly relax.
 If I feel like I am consistently stretching myself for one particular friend or group I will carefully vet how often I let them in my life.
 Especially if I’m having a “rundown week”.
 I prioritize the things and people that will feed my happiness and keep my mind clear.